Policy

 d.

-Successions accomplished
+Successions accomplished through a purchase agreement.

 6.

-an employer’s complaint must obtain management level sign-off on each
+BWC staff who process an employer's complaint must obtain management

-recommendation to approve or deny the employer’s request for relief.
+level sign-off on each recommendation to approve or deny the employer's request

-J.
+J. Circumstances

-qualify as extenuating circumstances.
+that qualify as extenuating circumstances

 1.

-involving a bankrupt employer.
+experience combine situations involving a bankrupt employer.

 2.

-circumstance is intended to cover all instances where BWC has made material
+BWC error.
+This circumstance is intended to cover all instances where

-errors in transfer.
-If the error was due to incomplete or inaccurate
+BWC has made material errors in transfer.
+If the error was due to incomplete or

 3.

-equipment through auction to use in its existing business and has acquired
+Employer acquires equipment through auction to use in its existing

-nothing else from the former employer.
+business and has acquired nothing else from the former employer.

 4.

-through an intermediary bank.
-This circumstance is intended to cover instances
+Involuntary transfer through an intermediary bank.
+This circumstance is

-where the successor acquires its interest in the predecessor’s business by
+intended to cover instances where the successor acquires its interest in the

 a.

-conditions must be present:
+The following two conditions must be present:

 i.

-the predecessor must be involuntary.
+The transfer from the predecessor must be involuntary; and

 ii.